charleskoffler/clprolf/docs/official/clprolf_insights.md

 ---

+### 🧬 A Living View of Systems

+The early idea behind object-oriented programming came from **biological cells** — small autonomous entities that communicate through messages.
+Over time, this *living vision* faded, replaced by mechanical notions of classes and inheritance.

+In **Clprolf**, the idea is reborn in a clearer form.
+Each `agent` or `worker_agent` behaves like a **cell**, with its own nature and purpose.
+Their relations and communications are **explicitly designed** by the programmer, so that interaction becomes part of the model itself, not a side-effect of code.

+Together, these cells form a **coherent organism** — a system where roles, flows, and responsibilities maintain balance and meaning.
+Clprolf does not imitate biology; it **shares its logic**: clarity through Autonomy, life through interaction.

+---

 ### Declensions or Roles of Objects – The Class Role or Responsibility

 In Clprolf, **declensions** define the *nature* of an object.
 Each class is assigned a clear role, also called its responsibility.
 This reduces ambiguity and makes the definition of roles more intuitive.